tldr-pages/tldr/pages/linux/flash.md

 `flash -i`

-- Get a help menu of commands that flash can run:
+- Display a list of available commands:

 `flash -h`